St Andrew the Apostle School SEND Information Report 2021

 publish information about Special Educational Needs policy and provision.
 This information is

-updated annually and was last updated on 15th September 2020.
+updated annually and was last updated in September 2021.

 The kinds of special educational needs for which provision is made at the school: